-Last year, I published an article called “Is Your CFO Your Digital Transformation Party Pooper?” following an article from the year before, “Your Digital Transformation Won’t Be Executed In A Powerpoint.”
+Last year, I published an article called “Is Your CFO Your Digital Transformation Party Pooper?” following an article from the year before, “Your Digital Transformation Won’t Be Executed In A Presentation.”
 Both these articles are still valid and hold their weight, but here I’d like to explore the ROI of peace of mind when it comes to technology investments.

 I am not a CPA or chartered accountant.
 I did not take finance in school and certainly don’t love doing my taxes, personal or corporate.
 I am fully dependent on the finance team that is empowered to run our company’s books, across all geographies and locations.
 They, like many other finance team members, are sharp, organized and on the ball.